Charles Stanley: Ministry

-Influences and theology
+Influences on his theology

-With regard to theology Stanley was a conservative evangelical, and his eschatology was dispensationalist.
+With regard to Christian theology, Stanley was a conservative evangelical, and his eschatology was dispensationalist.
 Over the course of his ministry, Stanley developed "30 Life Principles" that he felt were essential.
-He credited his pentecostal grandfather, George Washington Stanley, with inspiring one of the most referenced principles of the thirty: “Obey God and leave all the consequences to Him."
+He credited his Pentecostal grandfather, George Washington Stanley, with inspiring one of the most referenced principles of the thirty: “Obey God and leave all the consequences to Him."
 In his book Courageous Faith: My Story from a Life of Obedience, Stanley said: "Granddad told me, 'Charles, if God tells you to run your head through a brick wall, you head for the wall, and when you get there, God will make a hole for it.'"

-Stanley also addressed his influences and philosophy when he wrote in 2009 that he "began to apply the principles of Napoleon Hill's Think and Grow Rich to my endeavors as a pastor, and I discovered they worked!...
+In 2009, Stanley also addressed the influences on his philosophy when he wrote that he "began to apply the principles of Napoleon Hill's Think and Grow Rich to my endeavors as a pastor, and I discovered they worked!...
 For years, I read [it] every year to remind myself that the truth of God is not just for one career field.
 It is for all manner of work and ministry."

 Personal life

-Stanley had a daughter named Becky.
-Stanley's son, Andy, is the pastor of North Point Community Church in nearby Alpharetta.
+Stanley had a daughter and a son, Andy Stanley, who is the pastor of North Point Community Church in nearby Alpharetta.
 In addition to his work in Christian ministry, Stanley was an avid photographer.
-Much of his photographic work is featured in the In Touch magazine, as well as in other materials printed by the ministry including the In Touch wall and desk calendars.
+Much of his photographic work is featured in the In Touch magazine, as well as in other materials which are printed by the ministry, including the In Touch wall and desk calendars.

-Anna J. Stanley was married to Charles Stanley Jr. for more than 40 years; she filed for divorce on June 22, 1993, after they separated in the spring of 1992.
-The two of them agreed that Anna would amend the lawsuit to seek a legal separation instead ("separate maintenance"), while seeking reconciliation.
-She again filed for divorce on March 20, 1995.
-The Moody Radio Network station in Atlanta (then-WAFS) took Stanley's daily broadcast off the air during the time, as managers concluded that there was no sign of reconciliation.
+Anna J. Stanley was married to Stanley for more than 40 years; she filed for divorce on June 22, 1993, after they separated in the spring of 1992.
+The two of them agreed that Anna would amend the lawsuit to seek a legal separation instead ("separate maintenance"), while they were seeking reconciliation.
+On March 20, 1995, she filed for divorce again.
+The Moody Radio Network station in Atlanta (then-WAFS) took Stanley's daily broadcast off the air during the broadcasting time, because managers concluded that there was no sign of reconciliation.
 The Stanleys were legally separated at the time that divorce papers were filed for the last time on February 16, 2000.
 A judge signed the final divorce decree on May 11, 2000.

-Their divorce caused a minor controversy in the Southern Baptist Convention.
-The matter was complicated by reports that Stanley had said he would resign as pastor if he got divorced.
-At the time of their separation, he said he did not believe it would result in divorce; however after he was divorced, the members of his church overwhelmingly voted to keep him as their pastor.
+Their divorce caused a minor controversy within the Southern Baptist Convention.
+The matter was complicated by reports which stated that Stanley had said that he would resign as pastor if he got divorced.
+At the time of their separation, he said that he did not believe that it would result in divorce; however after he was divorced, the members of his church overwhelmingly voted to keep him as their pastor.
 According to First Baptist Atlanta's bylaws, Stanley was allowed to remain as pastor as long as he did not remarry.
 Anna Stanley died on November 10, 2014.

-A close friend of Moral Majority founder Jerry Falwell, Stanley served on the organization's board.
+A close friend of the Moral Majority's founder Jerry Falwell, Stanley served on the organization's board.